 If you have been playing the game of tennis for a while, then you are probably getting pretty good but may lack the crucial mechanics and responsiveness that advanced players have to get your game to next level.
 This is where a quality racquet can be the deciding factor between success and failure.

-You want to pick a racquet that challenges you and stretches your skills.
+You want to pick a racquet that best challenges you and stretches your skills.

 You should look for a racquet with the following qualities: